bablokb/pi-btaudio/README.md

 PulseAudio, making things even more complicated.
 With Stretch this has changed and PulseAudio was replaced with a rather simple helper daemon called *bluealsa*.
-Nevertheless, a simple setup is still complicated, partly because the maintainer of the bluealsa package installs the daemon only for grafical environments.
+Nevertheless, a simple setup is still complicated, partly because the maintainer of the bluealsa package installed the daemon only for grafical environments.

+With Buster, the setup with bluealsa did not work anymore.
+The main reason for this is an outdated version.
+The package "bluealsa" had been forked from the upstream "bluez-alsa" and had never been updated.
+The good news is, that with Buster the PulseAudio-system also works for headless systems, so you don't actually need bluealsa/bluez-alsa anymore.
+But PulseAudio inflates a Buster-lite image by 50%, so instead of installing something around 1GB, you need 1,5GB (which also has to be backuped etc.).
+Also, PulseAudio always has problems with connecting devices.

+Orignially, this project tried to simplify the setup of bluetooth-audio by providing an optimized configuration for bluealsa.
+Now, it also provides a compiled version of a newer upstream version of bluez-alsa for the Raspberry Pi (see below for details).

-This project tries to simplify the setup of bluetooth-audio.
-Idealy, all you need to do is to replace a single MAC-address (of you bluetooth-device) in a single configuration file.
+After installation all you have to do is to replace a single MAC-address (of you bluetooth-device) in a single configuration file.
 There is one caveat though: the project currently only supports a single device, but anyhow, this should already cover most of the use-cases.

 Prerequisites
 -------------

-To use bluealsa, you first have to manually pair the Pi with your device and establish a trust.
+To use bluez-alsa, you first have to manually pair the Pi with your device and establish a trust.
 This is done using the program `bluetoothctl`.
-The following screenshot shows all the necessary steps:
+Note that you have to add your user (typically `pi`) to the group `bluetooth` and login again:

+    sudo usermod -a -G bluetooth pi

+Pairing uses the commands from the following screenshot:
 ![](images/pairing.png "pairing the device and establishing trust").

 You don't have to type all these numbers, just type the first few and then press